-To become a formally recognized club, all student organizations must meet the following criteria:
+To become a formally recognized club, all student organizations must:

-- Compliance with all applicable American University policies
+- Comply with all applicable American University policies

 - Demonstrate non-duplication of a mission or purpose of previously recognized AU student organization.

 - Submit a complete roster of officers and members.
 (Each club must have a minimum of eight (8) members, with four (4) of those members consisting of a president, vice president, treasurer, and secretary).
 Executive board members must have a 2.5 cumulative GPA and be in good disciplinary standing to be eligible.

 - Identify a Faculty or Staff club advisor: Who can be a Student Club Advisor?
 Any full-time member of the faculty, staff or administration is eligible to serve as the recognized advisor to the organization.

 - Submit a club constitution

 - Demonstrate benefit to the members, campus, and/or wider community